Howard Zahniser in Montana.

 Zahniser’s widow was invited to the bill-signing ceremony in September and received a pen used by President Johnson to make it the law of the land.
 At last, Americans had a way to permanently protect beloved wild places at the highest possible level.

-In the intervening decades, the system of protected lands established by the Wilderness Act would grow to a total of nearly 110 million acres and become roundly acknowledged as a triumphant achievement of American conservation.
+In the following decades, the system of protected lands established by the Wilderness Act would grow to a total of nearly 110 million acres and become roundly acknowledged as a triumphant achievement of American conservation.
 Its 50th anniversary has become a cause for celebration and reflection across the country.

 A quiet yet indomitable legacy